 Cream Cheese Frosting

 - While the cupcakes are cooling, put together the frosting.
 In a standing mixer, cream the butter and cream cheese on high until well-mixed.
-Add the vanilla extract and salt, and mix on medium speed until evenly distributed.
+Add the vanilla extract and salt, and mix on medium speed until evenly distributed.½ cup unsalted butter**, 8 oz cream cheese, 1 ½ teaspoon vanilla extract, ¼ teaspoon fine sea salt

 - Gradually add the powdered sugar and slowly increase the speed so that the powdered sugar doesn't fly everywhere.
 Make sure to scrape down the sides of the bowl so that the frosting is evenly mixed.
-Mix on high for 3-4 minutes.
+Mix on high for 3-4 minutes.5 cups powdered sugar

 - Once the cupcakes have completely cooled, you can either pipe the frosting on, or spread on top with a knife.
 If not eating within a few hours after baking, refrigerate until eating.
 Enjoy!